Best Protein Supplement Guide: Powders, Gainers & Meal Replacement

 Are concentrated protein sources - One pound of uncooked, boneless, skinless chicken breasts provides 544 calories.
 Boneless, skinless chicken breasts are typically considered the "golden standard" for the most concentrated, whole, unprocessed protein source.
 Based on this information, chicken breasts have a protein-to-calorie ratio of 1g to 5.33 calories.

 Comparatively, Optimum Nutrition Gold Standard 100% Whey Protein has a protein-to-calorie-ratio of 1g to 5.00 calories.
-Once again, this may seem like a miniscule difference, but the difference adds up over time to hundreds, if not thousands of calories.
+Once again, this may seem like a minuscule difference, but the difference adds up over time to hundreds, if not thousands of calories.

-Comparatively, protein sources like eggs, yogurt and chicken breast can be stored in Tupperware containers but can be messy and stinky if they're not stored in the proper container at the proper temperature.
+Comparatively, protein sources like eggs, yogurt, and chicken breast can be stored in Tupperware containers but can be messy and stinky if they're not stored in the proper container at the proper temperature.

 Comparatively, Optimum Nutrition Gold Standard 100% Whey Protein is 77.4% protein by weight.
 If you're looking for a lightweight and portable way to increase your protein intake, the verdict is clear protein supplements are the way to go!

-Are shelf-stable If you've ever examined the expiration date after purchasing a protein supplement from a high quality retailer, then you'd notice that the expiration date on the product, whether it be a bar, powder, or RTD, is multiple months if not years.
+Are shelf-stable If you've ever examined the expiration date after purchasing a protein supplement from a high-quality retailer, then you'd notice that the expiration date on the product, whether it be a bar, powder, or RTD, is multiple months if not years.

 Comparatively, the expiration date of protein sources like eggs, yogurt, milk, chicken and beef have expiration dates ranging from days to weeks to at most a few months.
 If you're looking for a convenient option of increasing protein intake without having to worry about spoiled food, then protein supplements are the way to go.